 Regardless of the type, if left uncleaned, the area affected by rouge will continue to grow.
 It may also become a safe harbor for bacteria and other organisms which can form a biofilm.
 At some point both the rouge and the biomass can slough off material into the water stream.
 This can then enter the product, causing discoloration, bacterial contamination or unwanted chemical and biological reactions.

 The first step in preventing rouging to occur is to have a regular inspection and maintenance plan in place.
 Part of that involves regularly scheduled cleaning, which can include pre-emptive derouging and passivation treatments.

 Even with those preventative measures, it is still possible for conditions to occur that allow rouge to form.
 Excessive temperature of the water for a prolonged period can cause the formation of rouge.
 If there are elevated levels of CO2 in the water, this will cause the pH to drop and can destabilize the passive layer.
-Going the opposite direction, excessive concentrations of ozone will increase the corrosivity of the water, especially if chlorides are present.
-High concentrations of chlorides or other caustic solutions can also damage the passive layer.
+On the other end of the spectrum, excessive concentrations of ozone will increase the corrosivity of the water, especially if chlorides are present.
+High concentrations of chlorides or caustic solutions can also damage the passive layer.
 This latter situation happens when the cation bed of an ion exchanger is improperly cleaned, or when caustic cleaners, including bleach, are used in an attempt to sanitize the system.

 When bioburden or elevated iron levels are detected in the water, or by a wipe test, a professional chemical cleaning process is needed.
 On systems which must be serviced in place, Astro Pak technicians bring in custom-designed pump skids which is connected to a system inlet through temporary hoses and is used to perform the entire procedure.
 The exact duration, chemistry and other aspects of the service will be based on a sample of the rouge and from analysis of organics taken from the system, but the general procedure is largely the same.